Entering his 22nd year with the Youngstown State Athletics Department in 2018-19 is Assistant Director of Athletic Communications Jamie Hall.

-Hall serves as the primary media contact for the YSU men's basketball, softball and women's soccer programs and is also the secondary contact for football.
+Hall serves as the primary media contact for the YSU men's basketball, softball and cross country programs and is also a secondary contact for football.

 As the men's basketball media relations director, Hall led publicity efforts during the program's first Division I postseason appearance in the 2012-13 CollegeInsider.com Postseason Tournament (CIT) and the first consecutive winning seasons in 30 years.